gvwilson/sensibleadventures/litany/story.md

 We believe the machines' progenitors are created five centuries hence.
 But the network begins here,
 and so do many of the things the machines create.
-There are flying ships,
-giant spiders,
-and ray guns,
-all of them taken directly from the stories of this era.
+There are flying ships and zombies and ray guns, all of them taken from the stories of this era and an improbable number taken from *your* work.
 We do not understand how that is possble."

 The distaste in Robbie's voice when he said "ray guns" almost made George giggle.
 Whoever or whatever this was in his brother's body, it clearly didn't like mysteries.
-"So what–Robbie!"
+"So if it's my work you're interested in, not his, why…?"
+He gestured helplessly.

+"Um."
+The nurse cleared her throat.
+"They can't just project themselves into anyone.
+The vessel has to have a certain, uh, mental capacity?"

+George looked from her to Robbie and back again.
+"You're saying I'm not smart enough."

+"We did try,"
+Robbie admitted.
+"And you were able to sustain the exchange for several minutes.
+That's really quite good."

-His brother slumped sideways.
+Without warning, Robbie slumped sideways.
 For a heart-stopping moment George thought he was dead, but then his eyes fluttered and opened.
 He sat up once again,